CityScope/CS_CityScoPy/README.md

 # CityScoPy
+## CityScope Table Initiation, Scanning & Networking Module for MIT CityScope Project in Python

 ### [=> Download latest release here <=](https://github.com/CityScope/CS_Scanner_Python/releases/)

-## Table Initiation, Scanning & Networking Module for MIT CityScope Project in Python

 CityScoPy is a tool for initiating a CityScope instance for any arbitrary geolocated area in the world.
 CityScoPy can create a GeoJSON grid, capture, key-stone, scan and send uniquely tagged arrays of 2-dimension physical bricks.
 This is a key component of the MIT CityScope platform for interaction.